Premala Chavan: Lok Sabha and Rajya Sabha

-Chavan was a member of the Peasants and Workers Party of Maharashtra from 1952-60.
+Chavan was a member of the Peasants and Workers Party of Maharashtra from 1952 to 1960.
 Later, she represented the Indian National Congress party in the Fifth Lok Sabha (1971–77), the Sixth Lok Sabha (1977–79), the Eighth Lok Sabha (1984–89), and the Rajya Sabha (1980–84).
 After her husband's death, she was elected unopposed to the Lok Sabha in a by-poll in 1973.
 She was re-elected from the Karad constituency for the next three terms.
 After the post-emergency split in the Congress, when many party veterans in the state aligned with the congress led by Devraj Urs, Chavan chose to remain with Indira Gandhi and also served as the Congress(i) State President at that time.
 When Indira Gandhi returned to power in 1980, she nominated Chavan to Rajya Sabha in 1981.
 Chavan was re-elected to the Lok Sabha from Karad in 1989.
 Chavan retired from politics in 1991 when Rajiv Gandhi asked her son to continue the family's political legacy in parliament.

 Chavan participated in the Lok Sabha until 1991, until which point she had contested from her late constituency and served in the same capacity for all consecutive terms.

 Committee experience

-Chavan was a member of the Committee on Subordinate Legislation, the Committee on Official Language, and the Business Advisory Committee from 1985–87; a member of the Rules Committee from 1987–89; a member of the Consultative Committee, the Department of Atomic Energy, Space, Electronics, Ocean Development and the Ministry of Science and Technology in 1990.
+Chavan was a member of the Committee on Subordinate Legislation, the Committee on Official Language, and the Business Advisory Committee from 1985 to 1987; a member of the Rules Committee from 1987 to 1989; a member of the Consultative Committee, the Department of Atomic Energy, Space, Electronics, Ocean Development and the Ministry of Science and Technology in 1990.